 Standard Diploma via Academic Courses and Employment Competencies: This may be considered when the IEP team has determined that mastery of both academic and employment competencies are the most appropriate way for the student to demonstrate skills.
+Students who choose the academic and employment option must earn at least 0.5 credit via paid employment.
 If this option is selected, an appropriate and signed Employment Transition Plan must be in place and separate from the IEP.
 Also, in addition to meeting the requirements noted for the general standard diploma, the IEP team may discuss and opt to substitute eligible Career Technical Education (CTE) courses for required core academic courses.
 Eligible CTE courses are noted in the state course code directory.